Data4UrbanMobility/st-discovery/README.md

 # ST-Discovery
+Data-Driven Discovery of Structural Dependencies in Urban Road Networks
 ## Contents

 This repository contains the implementation of the ST-Discovery approach for identifying structural dependencies within road networks.